-It is a beautiful day at KCL-IDESIGN, LLC as usual.
+It is a beautiful day at KCL-IDESIGN, LLC, as usual.
 So, here’s the scoop.
 I am currently the principal interior designer over an extremely significant design project, which exhausts most of my time.
 Sometimes I can’t post, which gives me a sad face.
-However, my face quickly turns into a gigantic smile every time I realize the enjoyment and excitement this design project has brought to me.
+However, my face quickly turns into a huge smile every time I realize the enjoyment and excitement this design project brings me.

 Quick note: Introduced to the client at a trade show, hired on the spot, and the rest is history.
 Also, the images below were taken during the breaking ground phase.

-With that said, through all the challenges and changes that have taken place so far, I am flattered to have implemented what the client doubted in the beginning.
-She had the vision but was not able to express in words.
-I listened, took hold of her words, and in doing this, her idea is starting to evolve.
-It is hilariously crazy because I still pat myself on the back because being an excellent listener is an essential asset for a designer because it helps to make a client’s vision for their home a reality.
-Even though there is still a lot to accomplish, as this is a massive project, the client and I are delighted with the outcome so far.
+With that said, through all the challenges, I am flattered to have implemented what the client doubted early on.
+She had a vision but was not able to express it clearly.
+I listened, took hold of her words, and in doing this, the masterpiece is starting to evolve.
+I find it amazing, and here is why?
+I continually pat myself on the back because being an excellent listener is an essential asset for a designer.
+It helps to make a client’s vision for their home a reality.
+There is still a lot to accomplish, as this is a massive project, the client and I are delighted with the outcome so far.

-There is nothing more important than giving a client exactly what they envision.
-It does not matter if it is a room revamp, custom-built home, or designing every room in a house; it is my job as a designer to make it become a reality.
-So far, I have enjoyed seeing the growth of the project through the ups and downs that can come with any design project, as well as with the different transformations that can take place to get to another phase.
+There is nothing more important than giving a client precisely what they envision.
+It does not matter if it is a revamp for one or two rooms, or a custom-built home, it is my job as a designer to make it become a reality.
+I have enjoyed seeing the growth of the project through the ups and downs that can come with any design project.
 There has been a lot going on during the first design phase, but the positives have outweighed the negatives.
 So, as I always say, sometimes you must break some design rules to give the client exactly what they want.

 These massive stones were retrieved while digging.
 There is talk about creating an Eco-friendly fountain.

-For me, breaking design rules is not only about being creative, but it is also about going beyond the call of design duty.
-It requires thinking outside of the box, which in my book makes for great design!
+For me, breaking design rules is not only about being creative, but it is also about going beyond the call of duty.
+It requires thinking outside of the box, which in my book, is what great design is all about!

-IMAGES: All images taken by Kimberly C. Lyons and are the sole property of KCL-IDESIGN, LLC.
+IMAGES: Photos taken by Kimberly C. Lyons and are the sole property of KCL-IDESIGN, LLC.